Scarabaeus1031/NEXAH/NAVIGATOR/NEXAH_ARCHITECTURE_COMPLETION_MAP.md

 - model system phase space and energy landscapes
 - compute safe navigation trajectories
 - perform coherence-guided triple spiral coupling with Elastic Dual Lock
-- map all structures into a unified 3D Root Cube reference frame with Root Bridge
+- embed everything in a stable **3D Root Cube reference frame** with Root Bridge

 This establishes NEXAH as a **functional structural navigation framework with an operational 3D core architecture** for complex dynamic systems.